daronphang/coding_resources/computer-science/algorithms/sorting/comparison/_overview.md

 ### Comparison Sorting Strategies

+All sorting algorithms must make O(nlogn) comparisons in worst case to sort n elements.

 #### Enumeration

 Considers all items.
 If there are N items which are smaller than the ones we are currently considering, then its final position will be at (N+1).